C-Band Satellites in the US: Delivering TV and Data Transmissions Services to Millions of Americans

 With the deployment of 5G networks, US wireless operators too need access to part of the C-band to provide 5G services.
 To ensure a win-win situation, the FCC has worked with satellite operators to develop a plan to clear 280 MHz of C-band spectrum for 5G mobile services (plus a 20-MHz guard band) so that TV and radio services, critical data transmission services and 5G networks can be delivered simultaneously.

-To meet the FCC’s deadline of clearing C-band spectrum across the US, SES has ordered six satellites to provide the necessary capacity for our existing customers.
+To meet the FCC’s deadline of clearing C-band spectrum across the US, SES ordered six satellites to provide the necessary capacity for our existing customers.
 Five satellites -- SES-22, SES-20, SES-21, SES-18 and SES-19 -- were successfully launched between June 2022 and March 2023 to enable the broadcast delivery of digital television to nearly 120 million TV homes as well as provide critical data services.
-The satellites are primarily designed and intended to carry the C-band services SES currently offers in the contiguous US (CONUS) that will transition from the lower 300 MHz to the upper 200 MHz of C-band spectrum.
+The satellites were primarily designed and intended to carry the existing C-band services SES offered in the contiguous US (CONUS) that transitioned from the lower 300 MHz to the upper 200 MHz of C-band spectrum.

 Satellite and Launch Providers

-Thales Alenia Space is delivering two satellites – SES-22 and SES-23.
+Thales Alenia Space delivered two satellites – SES-22 and SES-23.
 SES-22 was launched by SpaceX to 135 degrees West on 29 June 2022, and started operations in early August 2022.
 SpaceX is a trusted partner who has launched seven SES satellites in the last 10 years.
-Construction of SES-23, a ground spare to ensure the resilience of the transition plan, began in mid-2021.
+SES-23 served as a contingency to ensure our ability to migrate and provide continuous services throughout the transition, in the unlikely case we encountered technical difficulties related to our satellites.

-The Boeing Company has delivered a pair of highly-efficient all-electric 702SP satellites – SES-20 and SES-21 – that were manufactured and assembled in Los Angeles, California.
-The two satellites have arrived at Cape Canaveral and were successfully launched by United Launch Alliance, a staple of the American launch industry with more than 135 consecutive launches.
+The Boeing Company delivered a pair of highly-efficient all-electric 702SP satellites – SES-20 and SES-21 – that were manufactured and assembled in Los Angeles, California.
+The two satellites were successfully launched by United Launch Alliance, a staple of the American launch industry with more than 135 consecutive launches.